johanix/draft-leon-dnsop-distributed-multi-signer/draft-xxx-dnsop-signalling-zone-owner-intent-00.md

 DNS provider "provider.com" with NSMGMT=OWNER is a no-op that does not change anything:

 zone.example.
-IN HSYNC  ON  AGENT  YES  msa.provider.com.
+IN HSYNC  ON  OWNER  SIGN  agent.provider.com. upstream.

 The zone was already signed by the DNS provider "provider.com" and the provider added any needed DNSSEC records, including DNSKEYs.
 The zone